jeremylakes/computer_vision_examples/README.md

 and for Windows you have to include the following line in the file you call it: pytesseract.pytesseract.tesseract_cmd = r'C:\Program Files\Tesseract-OCR\tesseract.exe'

+VideoCaptureExample.py is where all these examples are being pulled together.
+Need to update with a new main file soon.